 “Actual physical control” is defined in the jury instructions to mean: “the defendant must be physically in or on the vehicle and have the capability to operate the vehicle, regardless of whether he or she is actually operating the vehicle at the time.”

-A first DUI charge is a second-degree misdemeanor in Florida.
-Penalties for a first-time DUI conviction are severe, with both criminal and administrative penalties.
-A jail sentence of up to six months may be imposed, as well as a fine of between $500 and $1,000, along with probation, community service, DUI school, a possible vehicle immobilization or impound, and additional fees and court costs.
-Civil penalties include a driver's license suspension.
+A first DUI charge is classified as something less than a first degree misdemeanor, although the minimum mandatory penalties are still very serious.
+DUI cases involve both criminal and administrative penalties.
+A jail sentence of up to six months may be imposed, as well as a fine of between $500 and $1,000, along with 12 months probation, community service, DUI school, a possible vehicle immobilization or impound, and additional fees and court costs.
+Civil penalties include an administrative action to sustain an “on the spot” driver’s license suspension that is triggered after the arrest.

 DUI drug cases differ from other drunk driving cases in that a conviction hinges on the critical element of whether marijuana is present within a driver’s body and caused impairment.
 A DUI breath test, which is usually used in determining the level of alcohol intoxication, will not reveal whether a suspect has used marijuana.
 Only a blood or urine test will disclose if a driver has marijuana in his or her body.